Interactions and oscillations of coherent flavor eigenstates in beta decay: Introduction

+where $\nu_{i}(x)$ is a Dirac field of mass $m_{i}$ and they take part in the weak interactions as mass eigenstates.
+In the case of neutron $\beta$ decay to be studied in sec.~\ref{exp}, the flavor-conserving process $n\rightarrow p+e^{-}+\overline{\nu}_{e}$ for massless neutrinos is replaced by $n\rightarrow p+e^{-}+\overline{\nu}_{i}$ where $i=1,\cdots, N$ and $N$ is the number of mass eigenstates.
+While mass eigenstates do not oscillate, their associated physical processes are flavor-violating.
+As a result, flavor oscillations can be explained when the production and detection of mass eigenstates are taken into account~\cite{Giunti:1993se}.

+The above works provide an adequate description of neutrinos capable of explaining the observed phenomena but it is not the only possibility.
+The theory pioneered by Blasone and Vitiello (BV) provides an alternative description by uncovering new mathematical structures in eq.~(\ref{eq:ff}) that allows neutrinos to be described as generalized coherent flavor eigenstates~\cite{Blasone:1995zc}.
+Since neutrinos present the most concrete evidence for physics beyond the SM, it is important and worthwhile to fully explore all possibilities presented to us by the theory.

-An important task for the BV theory is to study the neutrino interactions.
-One such calculation has been considered in refs.~\cite{Li:2006qt,Blasone:2006jx} but it was not completed.
-One concern for the theory is that since the neutrinos are flavor eigenstates, they will undergo flavor oscillations.
-As a result, it is not immediately obvious how their asymptotic free states far before and after the interactions which are needed to compute the $S$-matrix are defined.
-In this paper, we compute the neutron $\beta$ decay spectrum using the BV theory and found that in the relativistic limit, it is in agreement with the SM.
-However, an important difference from the SM is that there are two contributions to the decay namely $n\rightarrow p^{+}+e^{-}+\overline{\nu}_{e}$ and $n\rightarrow p^{+}+e^{-}+\overline{\nu}_{\mu}$.
-In the short-time approximation just before and after the interaction, the $S$-matrix at finite time for the flavor violating process vanishes.
-However, in the limit far before and after the interaction ($t\rightarrow\pm\infty$), the flavor-violating process is non-vanishing.
-This result can be explained by the asymptotic behavior of flavor oscillations which is naturally incorporated in the BV theory.
-We show that in the relativistic limit, the spectrum per flavor is simply the SM spectrum multiplied by the average oscillation probability.
+An important task for the BV theory is to study neutrino interactions.
+One such calculation was carried out in refs.~\cite{Li:2006qt,Blasone:2006jx} but was incomplete.
+The main concern for the theory is that since flavor eigenstates undergo oscillations, it is not obvious how their asymptotic free states far before and after interactions which are needed to compute the $S$-matrix are defined.
+In this paper, we compute the neutron $\beta$ decay spectrum for the BV theory in a model with two neutrinos.
+For relativistic neutrinos, the spectrum is agreement with the SM.
+However, there is an important conceptual difference between the BV theory and the extended SM.
+In the BV theory, the neutron $\beta$ decay has two channels $n\rightarrow p^{+}+e^{-}+\overline{\nu}_{e}$ and $n\rightarrow p^{+}+e^{-}+\overline{\nu}_{\mu}$.
+In the short-time approximation just before and after the interaction, the finite-time $S$-matrix for the flavor-violating process vanishes.
+In the limit far before and after the interaction ($t\rightarrow\pm\infty$), the flavor-violating process is non-vanishing.
+This can be explained by the asymptotic behavior of oscillations which is naturally incorporated in the BV theory.
+For relativistic neutrinos, the spectrum for each flavor factorizes to the SM spectrum multiplied by the average oscillation probability.
+Physically, this means that the detector is placed at a distance greater than the coherent oscillation length from the source.
+As the kinetic energy of the electron approaches the end point energy, discrepancies between the BV theory and the SM become significant.
+In the case of Tritium $\beta$ decay, the difference can be as large as $7\%$.